hspurlock/gitlabdockerdownload/README.md

 *   **401 Unauthorized:**
     *   Ensure your token is correct and has not expired.
     *   Verify the token has the `read_registry` scope.
     *   For some self-managed GitLab instances, token authentication mechanisms might differ slightly.
-This script uses standard Bearer token authentication.
+The script now supports both Bearer token and Basic Authentication (username/password).
 *   **Manifest Fetch Issues:** The script attempts to fetch common manifest types.
 If you encounter issues with a specific registry or image, the manifest media type might be different or unexpected.
 The script saves unknown manifest types for debugging.
 *   **Network Issues:** Ensure the machine running the script can reach the GitLab registry URL over HTTPS.